 A different driver

 Another paper demonstrated that acute LBP is sensed in a specific pain center in the brain.
 It is well-known and easily identifiable.
 However, if you experience LBP for more than a year it switches completely over to the emotional center and the pain center goes quiet.
 It occurs every time in every patient.
-This is not psychological or imaginary pain.
-You have the same pain but a different driver.
-Surgery performed for pain in the emotional center is not going to work no matter how compelling the pathology.
+You’ll have the same pain but a different driver.
+(2) Surgery performed for pain in the emotional center is not going to work no matter how compelling the pathology.

 The problem is similar to phantom limb pain.
 Before a person requires an amputation of his or her leg they are usually in quite bit of pain.
 Over half of amputees still feel their leg AND the pre-op pain they had before the amputation.
 How can that be?
 The source of pain is very clear and an amputation is quite definitive.
 It is a programming problem.
 Once these unpleasant circuits are imbedded in your brain they are permanent.